The Desert Song (1943 film)

 The Desert Song is a 1943 American musical film.
 It was directed by Robert Florey and starred Dennis Morgan, Irene Manning and Bruce Cabot.
 It is based on the 1926 operetta with music by Sigmund Romberg.
 It was nominated for an Academy Award for Best Art Direction (Charles Novi, Jack McConaghy).

 This film version of the operetta was, like the 1929 film version, almost never seen after its original release due to content and copyright issues, which made the film hard to find or view.
 In 2014, it was remastered, restored and released on DVD by Warner Brothers.

 The film is more sophisticated technically than the earlier film due to its large budget and advances in both sound and color.
 This is the first film version to be made in full three-strip Technicolor.
-It tries to make the operetta topical in terms of World War II, by having the outlaw hero with a dual identity fight the Nazis as well as the Riffs.
-As in the 1953 film, the hero's name is changed to El Khobar, rather than the Red Shadow.
+It tries to make the operetta topical in terms of World War II, by having the outlaw hero with a dual identity fight the Nazis as well as leading the Riffs.
+As in the 1953 version, the hero's name is changed to El Khobar, rather than the Red Shadow.